Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Main Results

-$\bullet$ \textbf{Monotone case:} The quantity $\sup_{z \in \mathcal{C}} \E\left[\left\langle F(z), \widehat{z}^{K} - z \right\rangle\right]$ in the estimates reflects the stochastic nature of the problem and is a counterpart of the standard restricted gap (or merit) function \cite{nesterov2007dual}: $\text{Gap}_{\mathcal{C}} (u) := \sup_{z \in \mathcal{C}} \left[ \langle F(z), u - z \rangle \right]$.
+$\bullet$ \textbf{Monotone case:} The quantity $\sup_{z \in \mathcal{C}} \E\left[\left\langle F(z), \widehat{z}^{K} - z \right\rangle\right]$ in the convergence rates estimates reflects the stochastic nature of the problem and is a counterpart of the standard restricted gap (or merit) function \cite{nesterov2007dual}: $\text{Gap}_{\mathcal{C}} (u) := \sup_{z \in \mathcal{C}} \left[ \langle F(z), u - z \rangle \right]$.
 When $F$ is a monotone operator, if $\text{Gap}_{\mathcal{C}} (\hat{u}) = 0 $ and $\mathcal{C}$ contains a neighborhood of $\hat{u}$, then \cite{nesterov2007dual,antonakopoulos2019adaptive} $\hat{u}$ is a solution to \eqref{eq:mvi} and even more: it is a strong solution to the corresponding variational inequality, i.e., for all $z$, $\langle F(\hat{u}),\hat{u} - z \rangle \leq 0$.
 Thus, $\text{Gap}_{\mathcal{C}} (u)$ is an appropriate measure of suboptimality in this setting and \eqref{t_m_1} guarantees that after a sufficient number of iterations, we obtain an approximate solution in expectation.
 Importantly, for \eqref{t_m_1}, neither $z$ nor $\bar z^k$ are assumed to be bounded.
-As in the previous works on non-distributed algorithms for MVIs \cite{nesterov2007dual,antonakopoulos2019adaptive}, we use $\text{Gap}_{\mathcal{C}} (u)$ for an arbitrary compact set $\mathcal{C}$ that contains $z^0$ and $z^*$ (this can be a large set).
-Further, \eqref{t_m_2} is a refined version of the general result \eqref{t_m_1} under additional assumptions of boundedness.
-If boundedness does not hold, we still have \eqref{t_m_1}.
-Moreover, \eqref{t_m_1} and \eqref{t_m_2} hold for the same method and to run the algorithm, there is no need to know in advance whether the generated sequence is bounded or not.
+As in the previous works on non-distributed algorithms for MVIs \cite{nesterov2007dual,antonakopoulos2019adaptive}, we use $\text{Gap}_{\mathcal{C}} (u)$ with an arbitrary compact set $\mathcal{C}$ that contains $z^0$ and $z^*$ (this can be a large set).
+Further, \eqref{t_m_2} is a refined version of the general result \eqref{t_m_1} under the additional assumption of the boundedness of the averaged iterates.
+If the boundedness does not hold, we still have \eqref{t_m_1}.
+Moreover, \eqref{t_m_1} and \eqref{t_m_2} hold for the same method, and to run the algorithm, there is no need to know in advance whether the generated sequence is bounded or not.